 UPDATE (6-Dec-2021): Please find the Safe Return to In-Person Instruction and Continuity of Services Plan at the link below.
 It is expected that LEAs will provide high-level responses of approximately a couple of paragraphs to each of the questions listed in the template.
 All completed plan templates must be submitted within 30 days of completing ESSER III assurances.
 Submission and any questions regarding the template should be submitted to EmergencyServices@cde.ca.gov.
 Submission of this template is only required once.
 Any revisions to the plan must be publicly posted on the LEA’s website, but are not required to be submitted to CDE or use CDE’s template.
 More information about plan revisions is available below.

 An LEA’s plan must describe:

-- How the LEA will maintain the health and safety of students, educators, and other staff and the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the Center for Disease Control (CDC):
+- How the LEA will maintain the health and safety of students, educators, and other staff and the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the CDC:

 - Universal and correct wearing of masks.

 - Modifying facilities to allow for physical distancing (e.g., use of cohorts/ podding).

 - Cleaning and maintaining healthy facilities, including improving ventilation.

 - Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments.

 - Diagnostic and screening testing.

 - Efforts to provide vaccinations to school communities.